fkie-cad/headerParser/README.md

 ...
 ```

-The output is not yet formatted very well.
-PE file info may be printed more fine grained with the extended PE only options.
+A more fine grained and/or extended printout is available with the PE or ELF only options.

 ### Offsets ###
 If you think, the header starts somewhere in the file, you may pass an offset to it using the "-s" option.